leeib3041/Lets-Use-Python/Python Interpreter/Using_Interpreter.md

       (Python)
 ```

-This isn't a comprehensive tree.
-So if you read on job description
+This isn't a comprehensive tree, but it gets the point across.
+So, if you read on job description
 ```
-Experience in scripting languages
+Experienced in scripting languages
 ```
 You can mark yes!